Skip to content

 Canning & Pickling Salt

 In addition to the food you are preserving, you will many times also need Canning & Pickling Salt.
 Kosher salt will also work, but I usually use the specific Canning & Pickling kind.
-You should be able to find it in most grocery stores by the regular salt.
+You should be able to find it in most grocery stores with the regular salt.

 Sugar